 Note: All the emulators require the virtualization technology enabled on a computer.
 Follow this guide to enable virtualization technology on your computer.

-Best Lightweight Android Emulators for PC
+Best Lightweight Android Emulators for PC in 2020

-BlueStacks is the oldest and the best in business.
+The BlueStacks is the oldest and the best in business.
 The BlueStacks has been discontinued for Windows, however, it still runs on the Mac OS.
 It is the best emulator for Mac.
 The BlueStacks is like an all-in-one package for those who simply want to enjoy an Android tablet running inside their computer.

 BlueStacks has a very nice UI.
 The moment you run BlueStacks on your Mac, you find a screen showing you the application suggestions, application tabs, and a notification bar.
-Users can log in using their Google Account which gives them the access to the Google Play Store.
+Users can log in using their Google Account which gives them access to the Google Play Store.
 The BlueStacks supports all the applications that exist in the Google Play Store.
 Since the BlueStacks is pretty old, it did not have so many options like Keyboard mapping, multi-instances etc. It tops our list because it is still active for Mac and still the best in business.

 BlueStacks has some hardware specifications.
 This is what it requires on a Mac.